High order paracontrolled calculus: Details on the parabolic setting

 \subsection{Parabolic paraproducts}

-We give a quick presentation in this subsection of the pair of intertwined paraproducts introduced in \cite{BBF15}, following the semigroup approach developed first in \cite{BB15}.
+We give here a quick presentation of the pair of intertwined paraproducts introduced in \cite{BBF15}, following the semigroup approach developed first in \cite{BB15}.
 The starting point for the introduction of the operator $\Pi$ is Calder\'on's reproducing formula \eqref{eq:calderon}.
 Using iteratively the Leibniz rule for the differentiation operators $V_i$ or $\partial_\tau$, we have the following decomposition

 where \begin{itemize} \item[$\bullet$] $\mcI_b$ is the set of all tuples $(I,J,k,\ell)$ with the tuples $I,J$ and the integers $k,\ell$ satisfying the constraint

 \item[$\bullet$] $a^{I,J}_{k,\ell},b^{I,J}_{k,\ell}$ are bounded sequences of numerical coefficients; \item[$\bullet$] for $(I,J,k,\ell)\in \mcI_b$, $\mcA^{I,J}_{k,\ell}(f,g)$ has the form